Peter Joseph Hurth: The Bishop of Nueva Segovia

-On 7 January 1913, Pope Pius X sent Hurth to the Philippines to be the Bishop of Nueva Segovia in Luzon, the largest of the islands.
-In Vigan City, the see of the diocese, Hurth served for another 13 years.
-But, unlike Dacca, his second tour was not quiet and uneventful.
+His second tour was not quiet and uneventful.
 One reporter remarked that the Bishop had "the rather melancholy privilege of ruling the most afflicted diocese under the United States jurisdiction".
 His see had been devastated by revolutions, typhoons, earthquakes, cyclones and deserted by the missionary funds from Europe.
 The conditions were so bad – "verily in ruins" – that at least nineteen congregations did not have any buildings to hold their Masses and house their priests.
 So Bishop Hurth had to send out appeals everywhere for help.
 That was one of the reasons for his trip to the United States in late 1916 and early 1917.

+His episcopate in the Philippines was also marked by the First World War, during which the authorities used his German origins as a pretext to persecute him, as well as the German missionaries of the Society of the Divine Word, who were expelled.
+It is said that, if not for this episode, Bishop Hurth would have become Archbishop of Manila.

+On 12 November 1926, Hurth resigned.